vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/pipelines.md

 After completing the lab, you will be able to:

--   Describe CI and its importance
+-   Describe Continuous Integration and Continuous Delivery and their importance
 -   Explain configuration for different environments and why it is important
 -   Use the CF CLI commands to manage routes for an application
--   Describe the steps of a CI build
+-   Describe the steps of an automated Continuous Integration build

 ## Get started